trustgraph-ai/trustgraph/docs/tech-specs/capabilities.md

 `agent` should treat it as a grant of everything the agent composes at deployment time.

-### Authorisation evaluation
+### Authorisation evaluation (OSS regime)

+This section describes how the OSS IAM regime answers `authorise(identity, capability, resource, parameters)`.
+Other regimes answer the same contract differently; only the inputs (the capability vocabulary, the resource components, the parameter shape) are shared.

 For a request bearing a resolved set of roles
-`R = {r1, r2, ...}` against an endpoint that requires capability
+`R = {r1, r2, ...}`, a required capability `c`, a resource, and
-`c`:
+parameters:

 ```
+let target_workspace =
+        resource.workspace                  (workspace-/flow-level resources)
+        or parameters.workspace             (system-level resources whose
+                                             parameters reference a workspace)
+        or unset                            (system-level operations with no
+                                             workspace context)

-allow if c IN union(bundle(r) for r in R)
+allow if some role r in R has c in its capability bundle
+        and (target_workspace is unset
+             or r's workspace_scope permits target_workspace)
 ```

+The OSS regime considers workspace from whichever role it plays in the operation:

+- For workspace-level and flow-level resources, the workspace lives in `resource.workspace` and that is what the role's scope is checked against.
+- For system-level resources whose operation parameters reference a workspace (e.g. `create-user with workspace association W`), workspace lives in `parameters.workspace` and that is what the role's scope is checked against.
+The resource is system-level (`resource = {}`) but the workspace constraint still bites.
+- For system-level operations with no workspace context (e.g.
+  `bootstrap`, `rotate-signing-key`), the workspace-scope check collapses — only capability-bundle membership matters.

 No hierarchy, no precedence, no role-order sensitivity.
-A user with a single role is the common case; a user with multiple roles gets the union of their bundles.
+A user with a single role is the common case; a user with multiple roles is allowed if any role independently grants both the capability and the relevant workspace scope.

 ### Enforcement boundary